MDTCosmicLab/reconstruction/README.md

 runnumber is the number of the run to process

 directory is the directory where the runs are stored (/mdt/data is the default, used in the lab pc)

+Specify whether the run is noise or cosmic ( default is cosmic ).
+This depends on the trigger you used to take the data for the run.